tango-controls/rfc/10/RequestReply.md

 * The Polling SHALL support the following requests:
   * read Attribute,
-  * execution of  Command with DevVoid argin,
+  * execution of  Command with DevVoid argin

-* The Polling Period MAY be configured separately for each Attribute or Command of each Device spearately.
+* The Polling Period MAY be configured separately for each Attribute or Command of each Device.

 * A Device Class MAY implement default settings of the Polling for Attributes and Commands.